-- Slice the cherry tomatos into slices 1/4-inch (0.5 cm) thick.
+- Slice the cherry tomatos into slices 1/4-inch (0.5 cm) thick (or thinner).
 These work better than full-sized tomatoes.

 - Slice the tomato into slices 1/4-inch (0.5 cm) thick.
 Cut these into wedges.
 You can leave the tomatoes in whole slices if you want to be fancy, but this makes the pizza hard to cut.
 Tomato sizes vary enough to make the number you need unpredictable, although 2 is usually a good place to start.

 - Use mushrooms with salt.
 Cans of Pieces and Stems work just as well as the fancy ones that look like mushrooms.
 Open the top of the can with a can opener.
 Then use the can top to hold the mushrooms in while you drain out the water.
 Pushing the can top against the mushrooms will squeeze out more water.
 One 284 mL (10 fl. oz.) can holds enough mushrooms for 2 pizzas.